insidewhy/ohjames.github.io/_posts/2019-03-03-taming-unity.md

       animation: 0,1,0@2 l,2-7@4
 ```

 The names in the `yaml` pertain to two spritesheets, `anna-standing.png` and `anna-dashing.png`.
-The pivot for each sprite within the sheet is assumed to be the center but the `overrides` section above can be used to adjust the offset for specific sprites.
+The pivot for each sprite within the sheet is assumed to be the center but the `pivots` section above can be used to adjust the offset for specific sprites.
 The script that builds the sprites scans the images and automatically determines how to split it up into several sprites based on the standard character sprite size.

 ## Moving on